PidiGalaxies/photomass/README.md

 Distance[Mpc]: 9.315541188290236
 redshift: 0.002155
 ```
-Where M[Sun] is mass estimate in Sun masses.
+where Msun are units of Sun masses, and log(M*[Msun]) is the estimate of the logarithm of the galaxy stellar mass.

 These variables are calculated for different filters:
- - `Ext`: Galactic extinctions from NED
+ - `Ext`: Galactic extinctions in DES filters from Schlafly & Finkbeiner (2011) using NASA/IPAC Extragalactic Database (NED)
  - `Mag`: extinction-correlated absolute magnitude
  - `Sersic index`: Sersic index of the GALFIT model
  - `R_e`: Effective radius of the GALFIT model - in pixels and arcsec